cuadrado/Python-Course/README.md

 # Python-Course
-Projects and exercises from the "Introduction to Python in Engineering" course with Prof. Hermano Cabral at UFPE.
+Projects, exercises and classes from the "Introduction to Python in Engineering" course with Prof. Hermano Cabral at UFPE.

+Note: If you can't visualize the classes (Jupyter Notebooks), just copy and paste the url to the nbviwer: https://nbviewer.jupyter.org/

 ## Practice
 There will be lists of exercises to solve on the Codewars platform.